European theatre of World War II: End of Nazi Germany (1945)

 The Battle of Berlin began on 16 April as the Soviets encircled the city and began shelling the last pockets of resistance with large amounts of artillery.
-During the battle, many Soviet soldiers engaged in a mass rape of German women and girls known as the Rape of Berlin.
-Medical records suggest that 100,000 people were raped, but this is a greatly debated figure.
-This included people aged "eight to 80", and those aged 15 to 55 were required to get tested for STDs.
-Abortion was temporarily made legal in Germany in response.

 Hitler became exhausted and began to accept Germany's inevitable failure and the idea of him committing suicide.
 In his last will and testament, he appointed Grand Admiral Karl Dönitz as the new head of state and Joseph Goebbels as chancellor.
 On 30 April, Adolf Hitler, with his wife of one day, Eva Braun, committed suicide in his bunker.
 The German garrison commander, General Helmuth Weidling, then surrendered.
 Individual German troops continued fighting while the surrendered troops were captured and committed suicide.
 On 1 May, Joseph Goebbels and his wife committed suicide, at the same time organising the killing of their six children with poison.
 The Battle of Berlin ended on 2 May.
 It caused 100,000 Soviet casualties and an unknown number of German deaths.
 On 4 May, Dönitz went to British officer Bernard Montgomery's headquarters in Hamburg and surrendered the German forces in northern Germany, Denmark, and the Netherlands.

 The next day, at the Battle for Castle Itter in Tirol, renegade German troops and American troops allied to stop the Waffen-SS from assaulting a stronghold filled with French politicians who were being held as prisoners.
 It was the only time Germans and Americans allied during the war.

 On 7 May, Eisenhower accepted Germany's unconditional surrender of all their forces, which went into effect the next day.
 Norway was thus liberated.
 8 May was Victory in Europe Day, and celebrations were had around the world.
 The Russian Federation celebrates 9 May as Victory Day.
 In northern Italy, anti-fascist parties formed a new national government which was led by Ferruccio Parri.
 On 20 May, Heinrich Himmler was captured by Russian soldiers, from there getting sent to British capture.
 On the 23rd, while his person was being searched, he bit down on a cyanide capsule that was hidden in his mouth, which was stored there in case of capture.
 On 5 June 1945, the Allies signed the Berlin Declaration, which formally took over the supreme authority of Germany, bringing about the end of Nazi Germany.